Bubi2001/MPU9250DMP-TI-RTOS/doc/index.md

 ## Features

--**Multi-Level API:** Choose the abstraction level that fits your needs:
+- **Multi-Level API:** Choose the abstraction level that fits your needs:

-- A simple C library for direct register access and raw data.
+  - A C library for direct register access, raw data and a complete sensor fusion hub.
   - A high-level C++ class that encapsulates the complex InvenSense DMP.
   - A C-compatible wrapper for using the DMP from any C project.

--**Sensor Fusion Options:** Includes a lightweight **Complementary Filter** and a full implementation of the onboard **Digital Motion Processor (DMP)** for 6-axis quaternion output.
+- **Sensor Fusion Options:** Includes a full implementation of the onboard **Digital Motion Processor (DMP)** for 6-axis quaternion output.
+The low-level C library includes options for simple **Complementary Filter** as well as advanced  **Madgwick and Mahony Filters** for either 6-axis or 9-axis quaternion output, with the possibility to convert to Euler Angles directly.

--**TI-RTOS Integration:** Designed from the ground up for a real-time, task-based environment, using TI Drivers for I2C and TI-RTOS primitives for timing.
+- **TI-RTOS Integration:** Designed from the ground up for a real-time, task-based environment, using TI Drivers for I2C and TI-RTOS primitives for timing.

 ## License